 The application was opposed by his brother, JH.
 There seems to have been a very fraught relationship between the brothers for some time and TH had prevented JH from seeing his mother on her death bed.

-Sadly, in May 2013, his wife passed away.
-TH remained in England to care for his father.
-However, in September 2013, TH returned to Ireland.
+The background to the situation was that HH had been diagnosed with Alzheimer’s.
+At the time, he lived with his wife and was cared for by her and by professional carers.
+When HH’s wife passed away TH remained in England to care for his father.
+However, TH later returned to Ireland.
 He organised his father’s care from Ireland, making numerous trips to England of a week or two to assist personally and to give his carer some respite.

 - must only act in the Protected Party’s best interests;

-- can only act so as to benefit persons other than the Protected Party insofar as the Protected Party may be expected to provide for that person’s needs
+- can only act so as to benefit persons other than the protected party insofar as the protected party may be expected to provide for that person’s needs

-- must ensure that any gifts are not unreasonable, taking into account all the circumstances, including the size of the Protected Party’s funds.
+- must ensure that any gifts are not unreasonable, taking into account all the circumstances, including the size of the protected party’s funds.

-Ending on a happier note, whilst the legal costs of all parties involved in the proceedings were to be paid from HH’s funds, the brothers seemed to have made amends (at least partially) and JH had been allowed to visit his father in the care home where he now resided.
+Ending on a happier note, while the legal costs of all parties involved in the proceedings were to be paid from HH’s funds, the brothers seemed to have made amends (at least partially) and JH had been allowed to visit his father in the care home where he now resided.